Coarse-to-Fine Long-term Interest Modeling for Generative Recommendation: METHODOLOGY

 The input of the decoder is $H_q^{dec}=[t_{bos};\hat{c}_0(v_{n+1});...;\hat{c}_{q-1}(v_{n+1})]$ in step $q$, where $t_{bos}=H_q^{dec}$ is the initial token.
 With the above short-term and long-term interests, we employ two parallel cross attention modules to construct distinct views of the user's preference:

-where $SelfAttn(\cdot)$ is the self-attention module, $CrossAttn_\theta(\cdot, \cdot, \cdot)$ is the cross attention module with the first parameter as query and the other parameters as key and value, $Lookup$ is the embedding lookup table and $\mathbf{O}_{short}^{dec}$ is the output of the encoder.
+where $SelfAttn(\cdot)$ is the self attention module with residual connections and normalization\cite{vaswani2017attention}, $CrossAttn_\theta(\cdot, \cdot, \cdot)$ is the cross attention module with the first parameter as query and the other parameters as key and value, $Lookup$ is the embedding lookup table and $\mathbf{O}_{short}^{dec}$ is the output of the encoder.
 The short-term View (${H}_{short}$) captures sequential patterns and immediate intent from recent interactions.
 The retrieved View (${H}_{ret}$) aggregates long-term preference information related to the current generated semantic.

 To effectively integrate these views, we introduce a gate that acts as a self-verification module.
 It evaluates the relevance of the retrieved information relative to the current decoding state.
-We compute a scalar gate value $g \in [0, 1]^{d}$ by projecting the concatenated representations:
+We compute a scalar gate value $g \in [0, 1]^{nm \times d}$ by projecting the concatenated representations:

 where $[ ; ]$ denotes the concatenation operation, and $\mathbf{W}_g \in \mathbb{R}^{2d \times d}$ is the gate weight.
 The final context vector $\mathbf{Z}_{context}$ is obtained by weighted summation: